-Health 4 Life (H4L) is a comprehensive weight management program at NewYork-Presbyterian for overweight pre-adolescents and adolescents.
-It was begun in 2006 in response to the nationwide obesity crisis.
+Health 4 Life (H4L) is a family-centered lifestyle intervention program for overweight children and adolescents at NewYork-Presbyterian.
+It was established in 2006 in response to the nationwide obesity crisis.

 Participants in H4L must be 4-18 years old and have a BMI equal to or greater than the 85th percentile for age and gender.
 Pediatricians in the NYP Ambulatory Care Network can refer their patients to the program at both the Cornell and Columbia campuses.
 Participants in H4L come from all five boroughs of New York City but must receive their primary care at one of the NYP-ACN pediatric practices.